jarmas97/jarmas97/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-username&style=flat-square)
 </div>

+## About me
+I am a dedicated, open-minded, and friendly individual with a strong passion for programming.

+- 🌱 Interested in programming since 2018 when I completed a Java programming course at Software Development Academy.
+I dedicate my free time to learn and create applications, primarily using Java and Spring Boot.

+- 🔭 I’m currently looking for a job as a java developer

 <!--
 **jarmas97/jarmas97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.